 "Controlled companies" are exempt from these requirements and the SEC may allow the exchanges to exempt other categories of companies, particularly taking into account the potential impact on smaller issuers.
-The SEC must issue rules prohibiting the continued listing of companies that do not meet these requirements no later than July 16, 2011.

 Review and amend compensation committee charters as needed to reflect the mandated authority of the compensation committee, in its discretion, to appoint, compensate and provide oversight of the work of compensation consultants, independent legal counsel and other advisers, and to provide for appropriate funding for payment of reasonable compensation to such advisers.